ubccpsc/507/README.md

 ## Contact

 The best way to get in touch with me is via email.
-Office hours are by appointment, but after class will generally be a good time.
+Office hours are by appointment, but I am broadly available during the term.

 ## Schedule